 However, a relatively new spot of a feature that has been showing up quietly on YouTube Shorts has ended up generating interest and debate among users.
-The feature includes a search bar or search icon that will allow users to find long forms content about a Short’s topic without revealing more details about its rollout.
+The feature includes a search bar or icon that will allow users to find long-form content about a Short’s topic without revealing more details about its rollout.

 What Is the New Feature?

-It’s a magnifying glass icon coupled with a related search query right above the Shorts creator’s channel name.
+It’s a magnifying glass icon and a related search query above the Shorts creator’s channel name.
 For instance:

 - One video includes NBA Kyrie Irving and features NBA players Kyrie Irving and Luka Dončić.

-In tap response you will tap the query and directs you to the YouTube search result page and will pre populate the search bar with the suggested term.
-It allows people to dive deeper into a topic of interest through Shorts without having to leave the Shorts app and cut out the gap between the bite-sized content of Shorts and the deep well of longer form YouTube videos.
+In tap response, you will tap the query, which directs you to the YouTube search result page and will pre-populate the search bar with the suggested term.
+It allows people to dive deeper into a topic of interest through Shorts without having to leave the Shorts app and cut out the gap between the bite-sized content of Shorts and the deep well of longer-form YouTube videos.

 Who Gets to See the Feature?

-It’s been seen on Android, iOS, and the web, whether using it on a Premium or non-Premium account.
-But it only shows up on a small portion of Shorts, so it’s obviously going through a limited test phase.
+It is been seen on Android, iOS, and the web, whether on a Premium or non-Premium account.
+But it only shows up on a small portion of Shorts, so it is obviously going through a limited test phase.

 How Does It Work?